the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 python3 client.py
 ```

 It runs!
 Until it doesn't.
-The view is fully-functional, however the some of the `Game` class functions still need to be written to connect the game to a Riddle server.
+The view is fully-functional, however the some of the `API` class functions still need to be written to connect the game to a Riddle server.

 **Your job is to finish the functions in `client.py` which haven't been written yet:**
-- `show_riddle()`
+- `random_riddle()`
 - `add_riddle()`
 - `guess_riddle()`